-In the past years, link building was based on links quantity and not quality.
+In the past years, link building strategies were based on links quantity and not quality.

-But today?
-Link building is a totally different game.
+But today, Link building is a totally different game.
 Links are still very crucial to Google.
-In fact, it’s practically impossible for Google to decide the value of any page if there are no links pointing to it — regardless of how helpful, new, or in-depth the page content may be.
+It is practically impossible for Google to decide the value of any page if there are no links to it — regardless of how helpful, new, or in-depth the page content may be.
 Link building comes under Off-page SEO.
 Let’s understand this in detail.

-Off-page SEO is the activities that you and others do away from your website to get it ranked in the Search Engine Result Pages (SERPs).
+Off-page SEO caters to the activities that are done away from your website to get it ranked in the Search Engine Result Pages (SERPs).
 Though many people relate off-page SEO with link building, it goes way beyond that.
-Off-page SEO is not only about links, it simply tells Google what others think about your website.
-Let me explain to you with an example, if your website pages have a lot of valuable links then search engines will assume that your website has got great content which adds value to the user.
-Otherwise, no one will link to it.
+Off-page SEO is not only about the links, it simply tells Google what others think about your website.
+For instance, if your website pages have a lot of valuable links then search engines will assume that your website has got great content, that adds value to the user; otherwise, no one will link to it.

-Your search engine rankings majorly depend on the pages where you build links, specifically the authority and the quality of those pages.
-Content still plays a major role, consistent blogging leads to an increase in your inbound links by 97%.
-Apart from blogging, there are other proven ways to build high-quality links and scoring the highest positions in the search engines.
+Your search engine rankings majorly depend on the pages where you build links, especially the authority and the quality of those pages.
+Content still plays a major role; consistently blogging leads to an increase in your inbound links by 97%.
+Besides blogging, there are also other proven ways to build high-quality links and securing the highest position in the search engines.

-In this blog, I’ll explain 5 link building strategies that will help you to get good results in 2020.
+In this blog, we will discuss 5 link building strategies that will help you get good results in 2020.

-Let’s start with the first and the best link building strategy which is Guest posting.
+Let’s start with the first and the best SEO link building strategy that is Guest Posting.

 Strategy #1: Guest Posting

-Guest posting is one of the oldest link building strategies, in which you have to write an article for some other website in your niche and they publish it, you can link yourself to that article.
-Here are the steps to start with the guest posting.
+Guest posting is one of the oldest link building strategies; in which you write and publish an article for some other website in your niche.
+You can also link your page to that article.
+Follow these steps to start with the Guest Posting:

 Step 1: Find Guest Post Targets